Azure/azure-service-bus-dotnet/.github/CONTRIBUTING.md

 - Pull request includes test coverage for the included changes
 - Tests must use xunit
-- Test code should not contain hard coded values for resource names, or similar values
+- Test code should not contain hard coded values for resource names or similar values
 - Test should not use App.config files for settings